-- 3.4 The peak river flow allowances show the anticipated changes to peak flow by River Basin District, (RBD), with three allowances; central; higher central and upper end. - 3.5 This proposed development is in the Anglian RBD. - 3.6 The appropriate allowance depends on the Flood Zone and vulnerability classification of the development and for this proposal it is appropriate to use the upper end and higher central allowances. - 3.7 The allowances change over three periods of time over the next century.
+- 3.4 The peak river flow allowances show the anticipated changes to peak flow by Management Catchment, which are sub-catchments of River Basin Districts, with three allowances; central; higher central and upper end. - 3.5 This proposed development is in the Welland Management Catchment. - 3.6 The appropriate allowance depends on the Flood Zone and vulnerability classification of the development and for this proposal it is appropriate to use the Central allowance. - 3.7 The allowances change over three periods of time over the next century.
 The appropriate period should be chosen based on the expected lifetime of the development and for residential that is 100 years. - 3.8 The following climate change allowances in peak river flows therefore need to be applied: